-The patch works by releasing two hormones — progestin and estrogen — which are absorbed through the skin.
+The patch is like a tiny bandaid containing two hormones, progestin and estrogen, which are absorbed through the skin.
 These hormones keep the ovaries from releasing eggs and thicken the mucus on your cervix in order to prevent pregnancy.

 How Is the Birth Control Patch Used?

-Place one active patch on your skin once per week for three weeks, always applying a new patch on the same day of the week.
-On the fourth week, you’ll get your period and don’t need to wear one.
+You place one active patch on your skin once per week for three weeks, always applying a new patch on the same day of the week.
+On the fourth week you don’t need to apply a patch, and you’ll get your period.
+The following week you’ll start the cycle over again.

-Stick the patch to clean, dry skin on your belly, back, buttocks, or upper outer arm, and don’t put it on the same area two weeks in a row.
+Stick the patch to clean, dry skin on your belly, back, buttocks, or upper outer arm.
 Your spare patches should be stored at room temperature away from sunlight.

 Where Is the Patch Available?

 The birth control patch is relatively easy to get.
-You do need a doctor’s prescription, but Nurx makes that step easy with our convenient, online consultations with licensed health care professionals.
-We can also mail your birth control patches directly to you so you won’t need to visit a pharmacy to pick up your prescription.
-If you’re concerned about privacy or discretion when it comes to your birth control, getting the patch from Nurx is a smart choice.
+You do need a doctor’s prescription, but Nurx makes that step easy with our convenient, online medical consultations.
+We can prescribe online and mail your birth control patches directly to your door.

 Many types of insurance will cover the cost of the birth control patch.
 At Nurx, we accept many different insurance providers.
 If you don’t have insurance, that’s no problem!
 We’ll help you find an affordable option that works with your budget, like the generic birth control patch brand Xulane.